skykhs3/skykhs3.github.io/_posts/2025-06-24-javascript-loop-performance-benchmark.md

   show_in_post: false
 tags:
   - javascript
-description:  I wondered which loop algorithm is the fastest.
+description:  I wondered if array methods are slower than the traditional for loop.

 ---